 DIGGERS 500ML LAVENDER MULTI-PURPOSE SURFACE CLEANER

 My wife is fastidious about cleaning and, since we now live in our caravan, her attention is focused on keeping our van clean.
 If you think about the range of cleaning products you use at home and then try to store all those in your van, it would take up an inordinate amount of valuable storage space, not to mention all that extra weight.
 Fortunately, help is at hand.
 Kylie found this lavender-scented methylated spirits-based general cleaner and she swears by it.
 We (good save, bloke) clean every single surface of the van with it.
 It’s great for cleaning the mirror in the ensuite, the shower, the walls, the kitchen, basically everything inside the van.
 It doesn’t leave any streaks and can remove most stains.
 About the only thing we don’t clean with it is the leather lounge.
 It’s available in a spray bottle as well as a convenient refill.
 Best of all, it’s bloody cheap.
-RRP $4.80
+RRP $5.10 click here

 They say you don’t get very much for nothing.
 Maybe, but if you head down to the building section of your local Bunnings, where they cut up timber for customers, you’ll likely find a pile of off-cuts which, if you ask nicely, they will let you have for nothing.
 Find some blocks of treated pine.
 You’ll need maybe four or six pieces about 15-20cm long and of various thickness.
 The nice guy operating the saw may even cut up a few for you.
 These make excellent chocking blocks.
 I use them under the jockey wheel and the stabiliser legs.
 You can even level the van by driving one side of the van onto one of the blocks.
-Being treated pine, they will survive a soaking or sitting in mud for a few days.
+Being treated pine, they will survive a soaking or sitting in the mud for a few days.
 Best of all, if you forget to collect them before leaving for your next destination, who cares – just go back to Bunnings to get some more.
 RRP Free!

 TAP ‘Y’ ADAPTER